neurodata/macho/docs/tutorials/ilastik.rst

 Ilastik already supports exchanging data in hdf5 format.
 The wrappers and functions provided here are used to help read in raw OCP data and format the classifier output into RAMON objects suitable for uploading to OCP project databases.

-**We currently have a bug when running ilastik in headless mode.
+**We currently have a bug when running ilastik object detection in headless mode.
 We expect to resolve this before 8/31/2015.**

 LONI modules and an example workflow exist to enable rapid development.